 To find out more about WSD visit www.tunstallwsd.co.uk

 Tunstall Healthcare has been awarded a framework agreement for the supply of telecare, telehealth and telecoaching equipment and services to local authorities and NHS organisations.
-The new framework agreement was awarded by Buying Solutions, the national procurement partner for all UK public services and part of the Efficiency and Reform Group within the Cabinet Office.
+The new framework agreement was awarded by Governement Procurement Service, the national procurement partner for all UK public services and part of the Efficiency and Reform Group within the Cabinet Office.

 The agreement replaces the previous telecare framework agreement from NHS Purchasing and Supply Agency (PASA), providing a simplified procurement process that meets the European legislative requirements of public sector organisations with nationally negotiated pricing and pre-agreed terms and conditions.
 It also gives access to an electronic catalogue of telecare and telehealth solutions, and removes the need for separate tendering or procurement arrangements saving time and offering best value.

 Tunstall Healthcare is one of only six organisations that have received the award to supply products and services within all six Lots of the framework agreement including, Telecare Products, Telecare Services, Telehealth Products, Telehealth Services, Telecoaching Products and Services and Managed Services.